Sonoyta: Education

-The Municipality has 10 preschools, 15 elementary schools, 5 junior high and high schools, 2 medium professional and a 1 accredited college.
+The municipality has 10 preschools, 15 elementary schools, 5 junior high and high schools, 2 medium professional and 1 accredited college.

 Transportation

 Sonoyta is situated at an important crossroads.
 Federal Highway 2, which runs parallel to the international border, crosses here.
 Federal Highway 8 leading from Lukeville, Arizona (U.S.-Mexico border of Sonoyta) to Puerto Peñasco, Sonora, also crosses the city.
 It is connected to the United States by the Lukeville Port of Entry.

 Present day

 Sonoyta is well known as a crossing-point to the United States for undocumented migrants.
-Many migrants use the town to make final preparations for a treacherous trek through the Sonoran Desert.
+Many immigrants use the town to make final preparations for a treacherous trek through the Sonoran Desert.
 On this long desert march, migrants often face death, especially during the summer season.

-Conversely, the town is used as a crossover point for American tourists headed to Puerto Peñasco, Sonora or other cities in Northern Mexico.
+Conversely, the town is used as a crossover point for American tourists headed to Puerto Peñasco, Sonora, or other cities in Northern Mexico.
 Puerto Peñasco, a popular beach resort city, is located about 100 km southwest on Highway 8.

 Sonoyta features many urban features, as well as a downtown with many small stores and markets.
 Services of major companies, such as Pemex, are available, and major airports are located in Mexicali, Baja California; Hermosillo, Sonora; Yuma, Arizona; Phoenix, Arizona; and Tucson, Arizona, all within five hours or less by car.
 Puerto Peñasco International Airport also serves Sonoyta residents since 2008, with flights to other points in Mexico.

 The border between Sonoyta and Lukeville, Arizona, is open from 6:00 a.m. until 8:00pm MST.